luizvidoto/nostrdome/README.md

 4. **Start Chatting:** Choose a contact, create a public or private channel, and start sending messages.

 ## Contribution
-We welcome contributions from the community to improve NostrDome.
+We welcome contributions from the community to improve NostrTalk.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.